puppetlabs/pcp-broker/doc/configuration.md

 [webrouting](https://github.com/puppetlabs/trapperkeeper-webserver-jetty9/blob/master/doc/webrouting-config.md)
 configuration.

-The vNext webroute is optional, and not reccomended for production deployments.
+The vNext webroute is optional, and not recommended for production deployments.

 ```
 web-router-service: {